 Now let’s go through all the different steps.

 Next, you just need to mix together some tinned adzuki beans with a sweetener of choice and mash them slightly with a fork to get the right texture.
-Adzuki beans are used in a lot of traditional Japanese desserts and inadvertently contain lots of health benefits too – they’re full of protein and fibre and are recently being hailed as a superfood.
+Adzuki beans are used in a lot of traditional Japanese desserts and inadvertently contain lots of health benefits too – they’re full of protein and fibre and some people even say they’re a superfood.

 And finally, I like to drizzle over some date syrup, which is a great healthier substitute for kuromitsu (a Japanese sugar syrup that’s similar to molasses but milder and thinner).

-- 2 tablespoons agave syrup (or honey if not vegan)
+- 2 tablespoons agave syrup (or sub any other sweetener)

 - ½ teaspoon matcha powder